jhamuza/FSProjOne/README.md

 ## Web Scraping, Data Cleaning and Visualization

+- Scrap daily data from Public Info Banjir for at least 3 days to better visualise the pattern of the water level in Sarawak River.
+- Scrap at least 3 months of data from Department of Irrigation & Drainage Sarawak to anlyse the pattern of flood events.

 ## Django Development

 - To include better UI/UX experience for users when accessing the dashboard, especially in terms of the onboarding by utilizing more CSS / SCSS while also making the whole platform more responsive to both mobile and desktop users